 We’re getting to the end of our list here, so we have to mention vehicle disposal.
 When your vehicle has reached the end of its useful life, it must be sold.
 Whether that’s via private party, dealership, auction, or employee sales, someone must manage and handle the process.

-Fleet management ensures you get the most of your vehicle-related investments, from purchase to disposal.
+Implementing a fleet management system ensures you get the most of your vehicle-related investments at every stage, from purchase to disposal.

 7. Route Planning and Optimization

-Last but not least, let’s talk briefly about route planning and route optimization.
+Last but not least, let’s talk briefly about route optimization and planning.
 Some fleets operate on a fixed route, while other operations have routes that vary day-by-day.
-Making sure you have the fastest, most optimized route for your drivers helps guarantee the jobs are completed on-time and efficiently, reduces fuel use, enables you to add more stops in your route, and keeps your drivers and your customers happy.
+Making sure you have the fastest, most optimized route for your drivers helps guarantee the jobs are completed on-time and efficiently, allows real time location tracking, reduces fuel consumption, enables you to add more stops in your route, and keeps your drivers and your customers happy.

 How Do You Manage Your Fleet Effectively?

 The first step to effectively manage your fleet is to realize you have one.
-Once you have accepted the fact that you are a member of the fleet world, you can start taking steps to effectively manage it.
+Once you have accepted the fact that you are a member of the fleet world, you can start taking steps to effectively manage your fleet operations.

-Now that understand what fleet management is and why it’s important for your business, we want to share a few additional tips to help you manage your fleet effectively.
+Now that you understand what fleet management is and why it’s important, we want to share a few additional tips to help you manage your fleet operations effectively.

 1. Hire a fleet manager